SARNIA’S WAR FALLEN: WHERE THEY CALLED HOME

 Tom St. Amand, Tom Slater, Doug Woods

-An oil painting based on the WWI “Tommy” soldier
+An oil painting by Bennett Slater, based on “Tommy”,

-that stands atop the Sarnia cenotaph in Veterans Park
+the WWI soldier atop the cenotaph in Sarnia’s Veterans Park

 GENEROUSLY SUPPORTED BY